freezecoder/vcfToTable/README.md

 Description
 ================

+Many NGS variant analysis tasks require generation of variants in variant call format (VCF).
+These files are  large and inconsistently formatted.
-Run basic snpEff annotation on a variant call format  VCF file and then convert this output to a wide table.
+This package allows one to run basic snpEff annotation on a variant call format  VCF file and then convert this output to a wide table.
+One can use the output to load into a database system for quick lookup and filtering on different column names.

 Requirements
 =====================